Frequently Asked Questions

 Are there health limitations for this trip?

-This trip is extremely active.
-Be advised that if you have any pre-existing injuries or medical conditions this trip is may not be for you, and you are required to state such at sign up.
-If you have injuries related to the back or spine, knees, shoulders, heart, lungs and/or other limiting conditions or health impairments, we strongly suggest that you do not come on this trip.
+This trip is physically demanding.
+If you have any pre-existing injuries or medical conditions, this trip may not be suitable for you, and you must disclose them at sign-up.
+We strongly advise against participating if you have injuries or conditions related to your back, spine, knees, shoulders, heart, lungs, or any other limiting health issues.

-Please note if you are over the age of 55, we do require you to have a physician’s release of health along with a list of any pre-existing medical conditions.
-If you are unable to provide a clean bill of health you may be unable to join us.
+If you are over the age of 55, we require a physician’s release of health and a list of any pre-existing medical conditions.
+Without a clean bill of health, you may not be able to join the trip.

-Tonga is a developing nation with very little access to emergency care or high quality medical assistance.
-You will be required to have DAN insurance, comprehensive travel insurance and personal health insurance.
+Please note that Tonga is a developing nation with limited access to emergency care or high-quality medical assistance.
+You will be required to have DAN insurance, comprehensive travel insurance, and personal health insurance.

 Do I need insurance for the trip?

-Many of the locations where we guide trips have little access to emergency care or high quality medical assistance.
-For your own safety and well-being, you will be required to have DAN insurance, comprehensive travel insurance, and personal health insurance.
+Many of the locations where we guide trips have limited access to emergency care or high-quality medical assistance.
+You will be required to have DAN insurance, comprehensive travel insurance, and personal health insurance.

 Do I need any diving or SCUBA certifications?

 Nope!
-Although it is always beneficial to have diving certifications, there is no need for any formal certifications.
-We will only be snorkeling and free diving with the whales.
-All you’ll need is a snorkel, mask, fins and a wetsuit.
+No formal diving certifications are required for this trip, although they can be beneficial.
+We will only be snorkeling and freediving with the whales.
+All you need is a snorkel, mask, fins, and a wetsuit.

-It is forbidden to SCUBA dive with humpback whales as they use bubbles in battles – to obscure vision, hide behind, and conceal females – and could be interpreted as aggressive.
+SCUBA diving with humpback whales is prohibited, as the bubbles produced during dives can interfere with the whales' behavior—using them to obscure vision, hide behind, and conceal females, which could be interpreted as aggressive.

 What gear will I need for the trip?

-No gear is provided.
-You will need to bring your own snorkel, mask, and fins.
-In addition to providing warmth, wetsuits or lycra shirts provide additional flotation, and are recommended.
-A full pack list can be found below.
+No gear is provided, so you will need to bring your own snorkel, mask, and fins.
+Wetsuits or lycra shirts are recommended as they provide warmth and additional flotation.
+A full packing list is provided below.

-We are happy to advise you on equipment after booking.
+We are happy to offer advice on equipment after booking.

-Although our trip leaders have experience in underwater photography, please note our trips are no photo tours.
-We provide snorkeling and swimming tours with in-water encounters with the whales.
+Although our trip leaders have experience in underwater photography, please note that our trips are not photo tours.
+We offer snorkeling and swimming tours focused on in-water encounters with whales.
 There are no photo package add-ons available.
-Our tours are not catered towards underwater photographers, as we are not looking for or chasing the best photo opportunities.
-We respect the whales and let them be in charge of all interactions, as we don’t want to cause them any stress.
-If the whales want to leave they will do so.
+Our tours are not geared toward underwater photographers, as we prioritize respecting the whales and allowing them to control the interactions.
+We do not chase photo opportunities, as our goal is to avoid causing the whales any stress.
+If the whales choose to leave, we respect their decision.

 Will you help take photos of us with the whales on the trips?